-Students entering this program will transfer between 12 and 24 credits from a completed professional certificate, diploma, or from a military occupation or rating.
+Students entering this program will transfer 12 credits from a completed professional certificate, diploma, or from a military occupation or rating.
 The credits remaining after the General Education and Capstone courses are completed must be satisfied through free electives to bring the total degree credits to 60 Semester Hours.
 The student's exact number of free electives required will be determined at the time that the transfer credit evaluation is completed by the Registrar's Office.